TylerJulian/Async-Chess/README.md

 You can also slow down the clients using waits to see the exact moves that the clients are making.
 This type of testing ensures that the clients are making non illegal moves and if they are making illegal moves, then the illegal moves are rejected.

 A smaller board can be used as well to ensure that each of the pieces are functioning correctly.
-The major aspect to test using this method is to make sure pieces aren't moving out of bound or that pieces are capturing other pieces correctly.
+The major aspect to test using this method is to make sure pieces aren't moving out of bounds or that pieces are capturing other pieces correctly.

 # Implementation tools
 The following technologies were used in my implementation.